 |SABOTAGED BOAT: by C. G. "Chinese" Gordon; c.1861-4, a recurrent warning dream

 I recognized the saboteur.
-If I had neglected that dream warning I and probably all the men with me must have been drowned...
+If I had neglected that dream warning we all would likely have drowned...

 |SNOW by Nancy Price; 1948, a false-waking dream about living vs survival